foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/ebpf/build.md

 ## Building and Running eBPF Programs

-!!! warning

-    Old operating systems like CentOS 7 and Ubuntu 18.04 contain old versions of `clang` which may not be sufficient for building modern eBPF programs.
-If building eBPF programs fails then try to build the latest `clang` with eBPF target following [a corresponding guide](./clang.md) and put it into `PATH`.

 Testbench contains a bunch of examples of eBPF programs.
 You can build and load them using these commands from the root directory of the
 testbench: